KISS culture: the importance of positive morale

 Here are a few things we do at KISS to keep that all important ‘happy vibe’:

 Employees have regular catch-up meetings with their line managers to discuss any issues they may have at work.
-This time is a chance for employees to raise any concerns, receive positive feedback on projects that are going well and what you’ve done that has impressed your manager.
+This time is a chance for employees to raise any concerns, receive positive feedback on projects that are going well and anything else they've done that has impressed their manager.
 It’s such a simple way to ensure your employees feel connected and appreciated by their senior management team.

-- On a more serious note, KISS allows their employees to choose their own professional paths.
+On a more serious note, KISS allows its employees to choose their own professional paths.
 If there is a project you would like to work on, or something more specific you would like to improve on, KISS will make a conscious effort to help you develop in that area.

-KISS is always looking to expand their team - if you are interested in applying or having a chat then take a look here.
+KISS is always looking to expand its team.
+If you are interested in applying or having a chat then take a look here.